 The Company concluded that this agreement contains an embedded lease as the custom-built manufacturing suite will be dedicated for the Company's use.
-As of March 31, 2021, the Company did not have control of this manufacturing space and therefore, did not record a right-of-use asset and corresponding lease liability.
+As of March 31, 2022, the Company did not have control of this manufacturing space and therefore, did not record a right-of-use asset and corresponding lease liability.

-Manufacturing Agreement
+Manufacturing Agreements

-The Company has entered into service agreements with Lonza and its affiliates, pursuant to which Lonza agreed to perform activities in connection with the manufacturing process of certain compounds.
-Such agreements, and related amendments, state that planned activities that are included in the signed work orders are, in some cases, binding and, hence, obligate the Company to pay the full price of the work order upon satisfactory delivery of products and services or obligate the Company to the binding amount regardless of whether such planned activities are in fact performed.
+The Company has entered into service and equipment purchase agreements in the normal course of business with various providers, pursuant to which such providers agreed to perform activities in connection with the manufacturing process of certain materials.
+These agreements, and any related amendments, state that planned activities and purchases that are included in the signed work orders are, in some cases, binding and, hence, obligate the Company to pay the full price of the work order upon satisfactory delivery of products and services or obligate the Company to the binding amount regardless of whether such planned activities are in fact performed.
 Per the terms of the agreements, the Company has the option to cancel signed orders at any time upon written notice, which may or may not be subject to payment of a cancellation fee.
 The level of cancellation fees may be dependent on the timing of the written notice in relation to the commencement date of the work, with the maximum cancellation amount dependent on the agreement or the work order.